 The operator selects a TA.

-In the background, the ACME client contacts the TA and requests that a certificate be issued for the intended domain.
+In the background, the ACME client contacts the TAMS and requests that a certificate be issued for the intended domain.

-Once the TA is satisfied, the certificate is issued and the ACME client automatically downloads and installs it, potentially notifying the operator via e-mail, SMS, etc.
+Once the TAMS is satisfied that the requestor is authorized to manage certificates for the requested domain per section 8.3.3 , the certificate is issued and the ACME client automatically downloads and installs it, potentially notifying the operator via e-mail, SMS, etc.

-The ACME client periodically contacts the TA to get updated public key certificates, CRLs, or whatever else would be required to keep the server functional and its credentials up-to-date
+The ACME client periodically contacts the TAMS to get updated public key certificates, CRLs, or whatever else would be required to keep the server functional and its credentials up-to-date as described in section 8.3.4.

 Service Provider verification

-A defined process that allows the telephone authority to validate the service provider requesting a signed certificate is required.
+A process is required that allows the telephone authority to validate that the service provider has the authority to manage certificates for the domain for which a certificate is being requested.
+In the context of ACME, the ACME client fetches the challenges after the request for a new certificate and then answers the challenges.

+ACME uses an extensible challenge/response framework for identifier validation.
+For this initial deployment of the SHAKEN framework, it is recommended to use HTTP validation per draft-ietf-acme-acme.
+The ACME client proves its control over the domain by proving that it can provision resources on the Authentication Service server.
+The TAMS challenges the ACME client to provision a file at a specific path, with a specific string as its content.

 Certificate updates/rotation best practices

 Consideration of impact of switching certificates and other certificate management impacts while there is in flight calls should be considered.
 Standard CRL techniques should be considered the initial preferred way of signaling the expiry of a certificate.
 OCSP techniques could be considered in the future.